 Selling your home by opting ‘for sale by owner’ can be a huge decision.
 It can feel like a giant mountain of a task for the first time sellers.
 Selling your home by yourself might sound empowering at first.
 However, the truth is that selling a home without an agent can be very complicated if you are not aware of the whole home selling process.
 There’s no doubt that it’s a challenge to sell your home by yourself and there’s a lot that goes into the process that a typical homeowner might not know.
 But thousands of people are doing it and once you know the process, it’s actually very doable.

 If you are planning to go for ‘for sale by owner’ and getting ready to put your property on the market, the biggest fear that you might have is – selling your home below its market value and losing money.
 But what is the right price for your home?
 A home’s fair market value defines what you could expect to receive if you were to sell your home on that day.
-This value can differ while you are asking different estate agents and realtors.
+This value can differ while you are asking different estate agents.
 But why take their word for it?

 If you don’t know how to determine the market value of your house, you are not alone.
 Most of the homeowners are absolutely clueless about their home’s true worth.